utkaln/TypeScript-Getting-Started/README.md

 ```

 ## Modules / APIs
+* Instead of using references to each used model in ts file using a ///ref syntax module export/ import can be used
 * Allow encapsulate implementation details and expose APIs for other modules, this allows refactoring of implementations
 * Modules are reusable and provide higher level abstraction
 * Note: Unless the compiler is ES2015 then a module loader is needed to run modules.
 Webpack is an example of Module bundler that helps.
 Webpack prepares the module run in the browser